nestybox/sysbox/README.md

 provide the same level of isolation as VM-based alternatives or user-space OSes like gVisor.
-Therefore, for scenarios where the highest level of isolation is required, alternatives such as KubeVirt may be preferable (at the expense of lower performance and efficiency, and higher complexity and cost).
+Therefore, for scenarios where the highest level of isolation is required, alternatives such as KubeVirt may be preferable (at the expense of lower performance and efficiency and higher complexity and cost).

 See this [blog post](https://blog.nestybox.com/2020/10/06/related-tech-comparison.html) for more.